Paranoidream/frontend-project-lvl1/README.md

 <p>Note that a typo is also a mistake. </p>

 ### How to start playing:
 <p>You need at least v.13 of node.js to run it.
-Make sure that you jave a 'make' command. </p>
+Make sure that you have a 'make' command. </p>
 <ul> <p>Instalation steps: </p>
 <li>Clone the project. </li>
 <li>Install the currend build (npm ci). </li>